Sindhu Bhairavi (film): Plot

 A few days later, Sindhu apologises to JKB, and he finds out that she is an intellectual equal and admires her knowledge of music.
 However, this intellectual attraction is misunderstood based on the cultural limitations.
 Gajapathi, who has promised not to lie, informs Bhairavi that her husband is going out with Sindhu.
 Meanwhile, Sindhu really has fallen for JKB, and both of them get intimate with each other.

 One day, JKB is caught coming out of Sindhu's apartment by Bhairavi.
-Sindhu is seen as the home wrecker and is forced to end her association with JKB.
+Sindhu is seen as a home wrecker and is forced to end her association with JKB.
 He pines for her and leans on alcohol for support, which leads to his downward spiral, ending in an embarrassing barter of his musical knowledge for a drink.
 He even steals money from Bhairavi's grandfather, which leads to his death.
 Sindhu re-enters his life and brings him around; however, she has a secret of her own: her pregnancy.
-After Sindhu rehabilitates JKB, his friends pressurise her to leave the town and never come back, which she does the next day.
-Bhairavi and JKB are distraught as Bhairavi had agreed to marry Sindhu to JKB.
+After Sindhu rehabilitates JKB, his friends pressurise her to leave town and never come back, which she does the next day.
+Bhairavi and JKB are distraught as Bhairavi had agreed to let JKB marry Sindhu.

 Months later, during one of JKB's concerts, Sindhu is seen coming back and sitting down to listen to his music.
 However, she refuses to marry JKB, saying that she would not deny Bhairavi her rights.
 Instead she leaves them with a "present"; Sindhu gives up her child to be brought up by Bhairavi in a classic act of defiance to society's rules and leaves town to pursue and share her knowledge of music with the less fortunate.